Drone-FYP2021-PolyU-EIE/Gazebo-simulation/SETUP.md

 # To git clone and add the submodule with specific branch
 git submodules add -b <branch-name>

+# To switch to other local branch
+git checkout <branch-name>/<head>

 # To delete the branch locally
 git branch --delete <branch-name>

-# To show all the branch
+# To show all the branch include local and remote
 git branch -a

+# To show local branch
+git branch

+# To delete local branch
+git branch -d <branch-name>

+# To show remote branch
+git branch -r

+# To delete remote branch
+git branch -d -r <branch-name>

+# To create local branch
+git branch -f <branch-name>

 # To synchronize local git with github
 git pull